kenoyer130/didipayit/README.md

 * create main screen mock up
 * server database error flow
 * add concept of joining a family
+* check if family exists if attempting to join
+* add cookie/header authentication so no need to log in each time
 * break store/reducer into seperate stores
-* check if family exists if attempting to join
+* null check on family name is borked

 ### today
 * route to main page after account created